kpihlblad/kmlz-maven-plugin/README.md

 > A fixed Maven Plugin for the Kumuluz EE microservice framework

-Applied patches in https://github.com/kpihlblad/kumuluzee/tree/maven-kumuluzee-run-exec to the official KumuluzEE Maven Plugin.
+A quick fix for a small problem in the [official Kumuluzee Maven Plugin](https://github.com/kumuluz/kumuluzee)

-Triggering the package goal phase before starting, to enable a one-goal start using the `kumuluzee:run` goal.
+The target `kumuluzee:run` triggers the package goal phase before starting, to enable a one-liner build and start.

-Also uses the 'exec' goal to spawn a new java process, to avoid a conflict(?) betweeb the Plexus Launcher and the Kumuluzee Launcher.
+It also uses the 'exec' goal to spawn a new java process, to avoid a conflict(?) between the Plexus Launcher and the Kumuluzee Launcher.

 ## Usage